MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureVNetConfig.md

 PS C:\>Get-AzureVNetConfig
 ```

-This command gets the virtual network configuration of the current azure_2 subscription and displays it.
+This command gets the virtual network configuration of the current Azure subscription and displays it.

 ### Example 2: Get the virtual network configuration of the current Azure subscription and save it to a local file
 ```
 PS C:\>Get-AzureVNetConfig -ExportToFile "c:\temp\MyAzNets.netcfg"
 ```

-This command gets the virtual network configuration of the current azure_2 subscription and then saves it to a local file.
+This command gets the virtual network configuration of the current Azure subscription and then saves it to a local file.

 ## PARAMETERS